cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 - Default language installs tend to be tailored for large projects, not very small ones that don't need or want complicated extra bells and whistles.

-For example, the initial start-point for `csharp-nunit` used `dotnet` commands which took ~8 seconds (which is a long time for one trivial test).
+For example, the initial start-point for `csharp-nunit` used `dotnet` commands which took ~8 seconds (a long time for one trivial test).
 Some great work from a contributor (thanks Martin) reduced this to ~2 seconds.

 The LTFs whose test durations are currently 4+ seconds are: